-English Church Architecture -
+English Church Architecture.

-BLUNHAM, St. James & St. Edmund (TL 153 512) (June 2003)
+BLUNHAM, St. James & St. Edmund (TL 153 512),

-(Bedrock: Upper Jurassic, Oxford Clay)
+(Bedrock: Upper Jurassic, Oxford Clay.)

-This is one of the best churches in the area, pleasantly situated within the village beside a wide street, on river gravels above Oxford clay.
-The church is constructed, however, of some of the deepest, rustiest ironstone from the nearby lower greensand outcrop to be seen anywhere, especially in the imposing W. tower (shown left).
-This is the most architecturally important part of the building.
-Clearly now almost entirely Tudor or early Stuart (Pevsner claimed it is inscribed – somewhere – with the date 1583) it rises in three stages to stepped battlements and crocketed pinnacles, and dominates the churchyard and adjacent streets.
-Probably all that remains from the earlier build is the Norman tower arch to the nave, seen inside the building (see the left-hand thumbnail below), with jambs with characteristic Romanesque thickness and an order of attached semicircular shafts with cushion capitals, and around the arch itself, voussoirs alternately of ironstone and limestone.
-Pevsner, in his hurry round the county, considered the round-arched W. doorway to be Norman too (see the right-hand thumbnail below), but quite evidently it is not: the slightly recessed jambs are too crisp and delicate, and the voussoirs, too precisely cut, even if one ignores the way they are arranged, in two alternating orders, in imitation of chequerwork.
+St. James & St. Edmund's, Blunham, is one of the best churches in the immediate area, pleasantly situated within the village beside a wide street, on river gravels above Oxford clay.
+The church is constructed, however, of some of the deepest, rustiest ironstone from the nearby lower greensand outcrop to be seen anywhere, especially in the imposing W. tower.
+This is also the most architecturally important part of the building.
+Clearly now almost entirely Tudor or early Stuart (Pevsner claimed it is inscribed – somewhere – with the date 1583 (The Buildings of England: Bedfordshire, Huntingdon & Peterborough, Harmondsworth, Penguin, 1968, p.
+57)), it rises in three stages to stepped battlements and crocketed pinnacles, and dominates the churchyard and adjacent streets.
+Probably all that remains from the earlier build is the Norman tower arch to the nave, seen inside the building (shown below left), with jambs of characteristic Romanesque thickness and an order of attached semicircular shafts with cushion capitals, and around the arch itself, voussoirs alternately of ironstone and limestone.
+Pevsner, in his hurry round the county, considered the round-arched W. doorway to be Norman too (shown below right), but quite evidently it is not: the slightly recessed jambs are too crisp and delicate, and the voussoirs, too precisely cut, even if one ignores the way they are arranged, in two alternating orders, in imitation of chequerwork.
 Rather, the effect is reminiscent of some of the designs for rusticated classical arches drawn up by Inigo Jones, c.
-1610-20 (for example, for Newmarket), few of which were ever executed.
+1610-20, few of which were ever executed.

 The arch from the S. aisle to the S. chapel appears to be early fourteenth century in date and carries two hollow chamfers that die into the jambs.
-The equivalent arch from the N. aisle to the N. chapel is surely a little later: the arch carries three sunk quadrant mouldings and rests on responds formed of two orders of shafts separated by hollows.
-The arch from the chancel to the N. chapel is similar, though it only bears two sunk quadrants, but the arch from the chancel to the S. chapel is filled with an elaborate stone screen, with supermullioned tracery above five main lights and two narrower ones over the archway.
+The equivalent arch from the N. aisle to the N. chapel is surely a little later: the arch itself carries three sunk quadrant mouldings and rests on responds formed of two orders of shafts separated by hollows.
+The arch from the chancel to the N. chapel is similar, though it only bears two sunk quadrants, but the arch from the chancel to the S. chapel is filled with an elaborate stone screen, with Perpendicular supemullioned tracery above five main lights and two narrower ones over the archway.
 Further east in the same wall, there is a triple-stepped sedilia, in which a combination of Early English rolls round the arches and trefoil cusping behind, reinforce the dating evidence suggested by the E. window.
 Finally, recessed in the N. wall of the sanctuary there is an ogee-arched Easter sepulchre, in Decorated style, while opposite in the S. wall, a tomb slab with a Latin inscription and a recumbent effigy on top, commemorates Susanna Longueville, who died in 1621

 A brief summing up of this discussion is probably useful.
 The tower is of twelfth century origin but was largely rebuilt at the end of the sixteenth.
 Construction of the chancel began, perhaps, c.
 1300, a date which also fits the arch from the S. aisle to the S. chapel, but the chancel arch itself, and the arches to the N. chapel, are unlikely much to predate c.
 1350.
 The present nave, aisles and nave arcades, probably belong to the late fourteenth or early fifteenth century.

 Some woodwork must be considered briefly.
 The nave roof is new but the chancel roof of very low-pitched, tie-beam construction, probably dates from the fifteenth century.
 The small octagonal pulpit on a partly modern base, was considered by Pevsner to be Elizabethan.
-Thirdly, the old, panelled screen set in the tower arch, though not of especially high quality, is probably contemporary with the rebuilding of the tower: it is formed of four bays, the inner two of which are hinged.
+Thirdly, the old, panelled screen set in the tower arch, though not of especially high quality, is probably contemporary with the rebuilding of the tower: it is formed of four bays, of which the inner two are hinged.